eunly00/eunly00.github.io/content/en/publication/기업의달인 인터뷰/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["인터뷰"]
+publication_types: ["Interview"]

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""

-abstract: 학교에서 진행하는 기업의 달인 프로그램을 통해 당근마켓 CTO 분과 금융결제원 개발자 분과 인터뷰를 진행했다.
+abstract: We conducted interviews with the CTO of Karrot Market and a developer from the Korea Financial Telecommunications & Clearings Institute through the school's Corporate Master Program.

 # Summary.
 An optional shortened abstract.
-summary: 기업의달인 인터뷰
+summary: Corporate Master Program Interview
 tags:
   - interview

 featured: false

-url_pdf: 동계 기업의 달인 발표자료 - 컴계일학.pdf
+url_pdf: Winter Corporate Master Presentation - Computer Science.pdf

 url_video: 'https://youtu.be/u2XXVOcbTgg'